Bxnce/uno/README.md

 # A SCALA UNO Project | *work in progress*
-Only playable on one computer and atm only "normal" cards no special cards TUI and GUI are both working and running synchron.
+Only playable on one computer and atm only "normal" cards no special cards.<br/>
+TUI and GUI are both working and running synchron.